Carlos-Descalzi/truthtable/README.md

 # truthtable
 build and show a truth table from a boolean expression.

-Just a piece of old code I found in my hard drive and I wanted to preserve.
+Just a piece of old code I had in my hard drive and I wanted to preserve with some reaconditioning.

 ## Example:
 ```bash